Vikram7856/Credit-Risk-Modeling/README.md

 **Purpose:**
 These features capture **current credit behaviour**, enquiry patterns, repayment performance, demographic details, and income stability — all of which are essential for predicting credit risk.

+## Data Preprocessing and Feature Engineering

+A crucial part of the workflow involves rigorous data cleaning and preparation.
+This includes handling missing or invalid values, correcting data inconsistencies, and merging datasets from multiple sources.
+The project implements advanced statistical feature selection techniques such as:

+- **Chi-Square tests** for categorical variables
+- **Sequential VIF** to control multicollinearity
+- **ANOVA** to identify numerical predictors that differentiate risk classes

+These steps ensure that only meaningful, stable, and predictive features are included in the modelling stage.

+---

+## Building Machine Learning Models for Credit Risk

+The modelling phase incorporates multiple algorithms—**Random Forest**, **XGBoost**, and **Decision Trees**—to compare performance and identify the most effective model.
+The pipeline-based architecture ensures clean separation of preprocessing, encoding, scaling, and model training, making the workflow scalable and production-ready.

+---

+## Evaluation and Interpretation of Credit Risk Models

+The project demonstrates comprehensive model evaluation using metrics such as **accuracy**, **precision**, **recall**, and **F1-scores** across risk classes.
+Interpretation focuses on translating model outputs into actionable insights for credit risk teams.
+These insights support:

+- Risk segmentation
+- Approval strategies
+- Credit limit assignment
+- Overall portfolio risk management